Free Shipping Over $59*

 • Dr. Harvey’s RELAX organic herbal supplement, also just in case

-• Cooling blanket and/or cooling jacket in case it gets too hot
+• cooling blanket/cooling jacket in case it gets too hot

 • A long lead (25-30 feet) to keep a safe hold on your pup during aforementioned swim